chbe3890project/3-DPrintingCornealOrganoids/materials.md

 - New material will be added and sterile filted using Millex-GP Syringe Filter 0.22 µm polyethersulfone units fore adding to extruders
 - Components will be autoclaved (ex. nozzles after use to reduce risk of contamination) before installation
 - The unit will be housed in a standard Biosafety Hood
-- For safety: amber UV-protective goggles should be worn at all times
+- For safety: amber UV-protective goggles should be worn at all times to provide eye protection

 ## References